DexterInd/BrickPi3/README.md

 Installation
 ------------

-On Raspbian for Robots, run DI Update to install the latest version.
+On Raspbian for Robots, run DI Update to install or update to the latest version.

 On Raspbian: